teleported/teleported.github.io_archive/teleported/content/posts/12-understanding-resnet.md

 ResNet has two of the above properties, lacking multiple branches.
 That lead to the development of ResNeXt, which I will tackle in another post.

 **References**

 * https://arxiv.org/pdf/1512.03385.pdf

+`Please leave a comment below if anything was unclear or can be improved in the post.`